CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp address-family ipv6-unicast route-export to-evpn enable on
+cumulus@switch:~$ nv set vrf default router bgp address-family ipv6-unicast route-export to-evpn enable on
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

-## <h>nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast route-export to-evpn route-map
+## <h>nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast route-export to-evpn route-map</h>

-Applies the route map to control how IPv6 routes export into EVPN.
+Applies the route map to control how IPv6 routes export into EVPN for the specified VRF.
 By default, when announcing IPv6 prefixes in the BGP RIB as EVPN type-5 routes, the switch selects all routes in the BGP RIB to advertise as EVPN type-5 routes.
 You can use a route map to allow selective route advertisement from the BGP RIB.

 ### Command Syntax